 - Hotels in Kotor generally start from around $84.00 a night for a double room 3star and increase incrementally as the luxury rating rises towards the 5-star

-- You can compare and book your stay on Agoda, Hotels.com and Hotels Combined
+- You can compare and book your stay on Agoda, Hotels.com and Expedia

 We are temporarily living in Croatia and were just in Dubrovnik last weekend.
 Montenegro came up in my searches for Airbnb places to stay, but I thought it might be too far of a trip.
 It looks like an amazing place to go all by itself.